 It is pretty amazing.
 We recommend classes have at least one Go Direct Energy Sensor and then 4-5 multimeters.

 For the wind portion of a KidWind Challenge a large component of your score is turbine performance.
 We will put your turbine in a wind tunnel and see how much energy it generates over a period of time.
 The Go Direct Energy Simulator simulates this experience in your classroom but if you do not have one you can use our performance calculator which will help you approximate the power output and energy production of your turbine.
 All you need is a basic multimeter and some resistors.

 In the solar portion of the KidWind Challenge we ask quite a few questions about how much load your solar structure can power and the current and power consumption of various loads in your device.
 Knowing how sensors and multimeters work can make this much easier.

-For the wind and solar competitions we have maximum voltage and current it is important to stay below these limits for safety reasons and so you do not get disqualified!
+For the wind and solar competitions we have a maximum voltage and current limit that is important to stay below for safety reasons and so you do not get disqualified!

 There are many different plans and designs for wind turbines, but they all share a few things in common.
 No matter what kind of model turbine you build, it will require some of the same parts as a real wind turbine.
 You need a tower, a generator, a rotor, and of course wind!